newstack-cloud/bluelink/tools/plugin-docgen/README.md

 **_required_**

-The absolute path to the root directory from which the tool can discover the plugin.
+The path to one or more plugin root directories separated by an OS path list separator (colon on Unix, semicolon on Windows).
 See [Usage](#usage) for more details on preparing the directory structure.

 ### Log File Root Directory